 In October 2000, the name of this agency was officially changed from the Interstate Sanitation Commission to the Interstate Environmental Commission (IEC).
-The name change not only brought the Commission into the 21st Century, it more accurately reflects the nature of the Commission's mandates, mission and responsibilities that embrace a broad range of programs and activities that include air pollution, public involvement and education, and regulatory compliance.
-Nonetheless, the IEC's continuing emphasis is on water quality - an area in which the Commission is a regulatory and enforcement agency.
+The name change more accurately reflects the nature of the Commission's mandates, mission and responsibilities that embrace a broad range of programs and activities that include air pollution, public involvement and education, and regulatory compliance.
 The Commission's website - www.iec-nynjct.org - contains information on the IEC, including recent annual reports and other reports, and useful links to other appropriate websites.
 This Annual Report will be available on the Commission's website.